rsdmike/go-workflow-templates/README.md

 #### Description

 Dependabot is a tool that checks your project dependencies for any known security vulnerabilities or updates.
 It can automatically create pull requests to update your dependencies to the latest versions.
-This GitHub Actions workflow configures Dependabot for your Node.js project.
+This GitHub Actions workflow configures Dependabot for your Go project.
 It is highly recommended to keep your dependencies up to date not just to benefit from the latest features and improvements, but also to avoid potential security risks associated with outdated packages.

 The Dependabot Configuration includes the following tasks: